Infineon/mtb-example-btsdk-hid-ble-remote/README.md

    - CYW920706WCDEVAL: SWD debugging requires fly-wire connections.
 The default setup P15 (J22 pin 3 or J24 pin 1) for SWDIO and P11 (J23 pin 5
     or J22 pin 4) for SWDCK.
    - CYW920735Q60EVB-01: SWD hardware debugging supported.
 The default setup uses the J13 debug header, P3 (J13 pin 2) for SWDIO and P2 (J13 pin 4) for SWDCK.
 They can be optionally routed to D4 and D4 on the Arduino header J4, see SW9 in schematics.
+   - CYW920736M2EVB-01: SWD hardware debugging requires fly-wire connections.
+The only option is using P14 for SWDCK and P15 for SWDIO.
+These route to Arduino header J2, A1 and A0.
+These can be fly-wired to Arduino header J4, D4 and D5.
+From there the signals connect to the KitProg3 SWD bridge.
+In addition, the debug macros (SETUP_APP_FOR_DEBUG_IF_DEBUG_ENABLED and BUSY_WAIT_TILL_MANUAL_CONTINUE_IF_DEBUG_ENABLED) are placed in sparinit.c in code common to all applications for this device.
+Most applications for this device call bleprofile_GPIOInit() in subsequent code, overwriting the SWD pin configuration.
+To use hardware debugging after the call to bleprofile_GPIOInit(), place the debug macros in code after that call.
    - SWD hardware debugging is not supported on the following:
    >- CYW920721M2EVK-01
    >- CYW920835REF-RCU-01